-You don't have to live in the tropics to grow fruits such as lemons, oranges, grapefruits, passion fruit, and figs inside.
-By growing fruits indoors in containers, you have the opportunity to move plants to a sheltered spot for the winter and work around problems such as poor soil.
+You don't have to live in the tropics to grow fruits such as lemons, oranges, grapefruits, passion fruit, and figs. By growing fruits indoors in containers, you have the opportunity to move plants to a sheltered spot for the winter and work around problems such as poor soil.

 You can grow indoor fruits in a greenhouse, in a cool basement, or on a sunny windowsill.
 Many of these plants need pampering and more effort than the average houseplant.
 Follow these tips and you'll be on your way to having fresh fruit grown in your home.

 Before selecting a container for fruit, consider your needs.
 Think about size, durability, and weight.
 Smaller plants can grow for a couple of years in a traditional 8-inch-wide fruit container; larger varieties may need to be moved to increasingly larger containers until they're in 36- or 48-inch-wide pots.
 Keep in mind that the bigger the fruit container, the harder it is to move.

 There are many options for fruit containers, along with some advantages and disadvantages to every choice.
 Terra cotta, stone, and ceramic fruit containers are durable but heavy.
 Wood fruit containers are attractive and generally lightweight but can rot over time.
 Fruit containers are also available in synthetic materials such as plastic, polystyrene, and other modern composites.
 These are lightweight, long-lasting, and fabricated to resemble many kinds of materials.
-Whichever container you choose, make sure it has drainage holes.
+Make sure the container you choose has drainage holes.